AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/polldaddy/readme.txt

 You need to select the synchronize ratings account in the Options menu to make sure the ratings API key is valid.

 == Change Log ==
-= 1.8.10 =
-* Updated shortcodes to use latest Polldaddy code
-* Fixed minor bug in rating results
-* Fixed minor bug in poll editor to allow use of 0 as poll answer
-* Added extra check to edit permissions on whether user is a blog member
-* Added Turkish and Polish language packs

 = 1.8.9 =
 * Added option to rating settings to disable ratings results popup
 * Fixed bug in choosing rating text color
 = 1.8.8 =
 * Updated style editor to catch some missing strings so they can be now be localised
 * Added string maps to javascript files to allow them to be localised